-10. Hotel Adler Dolomiti Spa & Sport Resort Hotel, Dolomites, Italy
+10. ADLER Spa Resort Dolomiti, Dolomites, Italy

 Spend your summer days hiking and biking before easing aches with a remedial massage or, in winter, soak those tired post-ski or snowboard legs in the 35° celsius outdoor pool, salt grottos and saunas.